Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm: Background

 In the $t$-th round of FL, the server $S$ first distributes the latest parameters of the global model $w^{t-1}$ to all clients.
 Then, each client $C_k$ trains a local model $w_k^t$ based on the global model $w^{t-1}$ using their own local dataset $D_k$.
 After that, all clients transmit their trained local models $\{w_k^t,k=1,2,\cdots,K\}$ to the server $S$.
 Finally, the server $S$ obtains a new global model $w^{t}$ updated in the $t$-th round by aggregating the clients' local models according to some predefined aggregation rule.
 This process repeats until the global model converges or a predetermined number of iterations is reached.

 Existing FL algorithms often operate under the assumption that both clients and the server are inherently trustworthy, an assumption that may not hold in practical distributed scenarios.
 Addressing the challenges of safeguarding data privacy and mitigating the impact of Byzantine nodes during the FL process is therefore critical.
+In this context, \textit{Byzantine nodes} refer to participants that behave arbitrarily or maliciously---ranging from sending incorrect model updates to intentionally disrupting the training protocol---posing a severe threat to system reliability.
 This article focuses on the zero-knowledge proof based strategies proposed to prevent malicious behaviors from both servers and clients.